wlzhao22/mean-shift/README.md

  ```

  ### History
 This project was first implemented by Wan-Lei zhao during his gradudate study (2004-2005).
 There were many discussions about this algorithm with my junior and good friend Yang Zhao at that time.
-Wan-Lei Zhao keeps these codes with him all the way, and share them to you now with happiness.
+Wan-Lei Zhao keeps these codes with him all the way, and share them joyfully to you now.
 Wish you can have similar funs as him.

  ### Copyrights
  Copyright (C) 2004 Wan-Lei Zhao.
 All Rights Reserved.